Awe-inspiring festivals, modern art, superb seafood and the world's largest virgin beech forest

 Considered one of Japan's most comfortable cities, Aomori has winter snows for alpine sports, and its temperate climate is perfect for trekking, cycling and more when the weather turns hot.
 Because it faces two oceans—the Sea of Japan and the Pacific—and with mountains, valleys, lakes, and shores—Aomori has year-round recreational possibilities.

-The art scene here is sophisticated, from the fine modern collection at the Aomori Museum of Art to unusual places like the Michinoku Traditional Wooden Boat Museum, featuring a collection of 67 traditional wooden fishing vessels.
+The art scene here is sophisticated, from the fine modern collection at the Aomori Museum of Art to unusual places like the Aomori Museum of History, featuring a collection of 67 traditional wooden fishing vessels.

 Aomori is easily accessible by train, bus, and airplane.

 Japan Airlines offers a number of daily flights between Tokyo's Haneda Airport and Aomori Airport.
 If you'd rather go by train, the JR Tohoku Shinkansen travels from Tokyo to Shin-Aomori regularly.
 The Konan Bus Company runs a number of day and overnight buses between Tokyo's Ueno Station and Aomori.

 If you're in Kansai, you can fly to Aomori Airport from Osaka's Itami Airport.